EugenMayer/officeconverter/README.md

 # change the server port (where the REST app is listenting
 server.port=8090
 ```

-#### Adding addition document formats
+### Adding addition document formats

 You can edit the [src/resources/document-formats.json](src/resources/document-formats.json) and add new custom formats.
 The original can be found at (https://github.com/sbraconnier/jodconverter/blob/master/jodconverter-core/src/main/resources/document-formats.json)[jodconverter-core].

 We already added support for dotx for example.

-## internals
+## Internals

- - state of the art springboot 2.x application exposing a classic rest service to convert office document
+ - state of the art springboot 2.3 application exposing a classic rest service to convert office document
- - using [[jodconverter-spring-boot-starter](https://github.com/sbraconnier/jodconverter/tree/master/jodconverter-spring-boot-starter) for wiring jodconverter-local services
+ - using [jodconverter-spring-boot-starter](https://github.com/sbraconnier/jodconverter/tree/master/jodconverter-spring-boot-starter) for wiring jodconverter-local services
- - build on/for Java 10 for better Docker support
+ - build on/for Java 11 for better Docker support

 ## Credits